The simplest way to start a business in the UK is to become self employed. This is also commonly referred to as becoming a sole trader.

 Tell HMRC you are becoming self employed

 You must notify HMRC within 3 months of becoming self-employed.
-You can do this via any of the following ways:
+You can do this in one of these three ways:

-c) If you want to register by post, fill in Form CWF1 here (PDF).
+3. If you want to register by post, you will need to fill in Form CWF1 here.

-Don’t forget though, or you will be fined £100.
+Don’t forget to register with HMRC, or you will be fined £100.

 Once you have registered as self-employed you will pay tax each year by submitting a self-assessment tax return to HMRC.
 A smart move is to keep tax money aside in a separate account from day one – then you will never find yourself scrabbling to meet a tax payment.
 Your accountant will advise how much tax you can expect to pay.